Franz Schubert: Recognition

 Schubert's chamber music continues to be popular.
 In a survey conducted by the ABC Classic FM radio station in 2008, Schubert's chamber works dominated the field, with the Trout Quintet ranked first, the String Quintet in C major ranked second, and the Notturno in E-flat major for piano trio ranked third.
 Furthermore, eight more of his chamber works were among the 100 ranked pieces: both piano trios, the String Quartet No. 14 (Death and the Maiden), the String Quartet No. 15, the Arpeggione Sonata, the Octet, the Fantasie in F minor for piano four-hands, and the Adagio and Rondo Concertante for piano quartet.

-The New York Times' chief music critic Anthony Tommasini, who ranked Schubert as the fourth greatest composer, wrote of him:You have to love the guy, who died at 31, ill, impoverished and neglected except by a circle of friends who were in awe of his genius.
-For his hundreds of songs alone – including the haunting cycle Winterreise, which will never release its tenacious hold on singers and audiences – Schubert is central to our concert life...
-Schubert's first few symphonies may be works in progress.
-But the Unfinished and especially the Great C major Symphony are astonishing.
-The latter one paves the way for Bruckner and prefigures Mahler.
+The New York Times' chief music critic Anthony Tommasini ranked Schubert as the fourth greatest composer, writing:

+You have to love the guy, who died at 31, ill, impoverished and neglected except by a circle of friends who were in awe of his genius.
+For his hundreds of songs alone—including the haunting cycle Winterreise, which will never release its tenacious hold on singers and audiences—Schubert is central to our concert life.
+The baritone Sanford Sylvan once told me that hearing the superb pianist Stephen Drury give searching accounts of the three late Schubert sonatas on a single program was one of the most transcendent musical experiences of his life.
+Schubert’s first few symphonies may be works in progress.
+But the Unfinished and especially the Ninth Symphony are astonishing.
+The Ninth paves the way for Bruckner and prefigures Mahler.

 Tributes by other musicians

 From the 1830s through the 1870s, Franz Liszt transcribed and arranged several of Schubert's works, particularly the songs.
 Liszt, who was a significant force in spreading Schubert's work after his death, said Schubert was "the most poetic musician who ever lived."
 Schubert's symphonies were of particular interest to Antonín Dvořák.
 Hector Berlioz and Anton Bruckner acknowledged the influence of the Great C Major Symphony.
-It was Robert Schumann who, having seen the manuscript of the Great C Major Symphony in Vienna in 1838, drew it to the attention of Mendelssohn, who led the first performance of the symphony, in a heavily abridged version, in Leipzig in 1839.
+Robert Schumann, after seeing the manuscript of the symphony in Vienna in 1838, brought it to the attention of Mendelssohn.
+Mendelssohn then conducted the first performance of the symphony, albeit in a heavily abridged version, in Leipzig in 1839.

-In the 20th century, composers such as Richard Strauss, Anton Webern, Benjamin Britten, George Crumb, and Hans Zender championed or paid homage to Schubert in some of their works.
+In the 20th century, composers including Richard Strauss, Anton Webern, Benjamin Britten, George Crumb, and Hans Zender championed or paid homage to Schubert in some of their works.
 Britten, an accomplished pianist, accompanied many of Schubert's Lieder and performed many piano solo and duet works.
-German electronic music group Kraftwerk has a track titled Franz Schubert on their 1977 album Trans-Europe Express.
+The German electronic music group Kraftwerk has a track titled "Franz Schubert" on their 1977 album Trans-Europe Express.